microsoft/MSIX-PackageSupportFramework/PsfLauncher/Readme.md

 PSF Launcher also supports running an additional "monitor" app, intended for PsfMonitor.
 You use PsfMonitor to view the output in conjuction with TraceFixup injection configured to output to events.

+PSF Launcher also supports running external processes in package context which can be enabled by setting "inPackageContext" field.

 Finally, PsfLauncher also support some limited PowerShell scripting.

 ## Configuration